lisefrac/redtrilliumgardens.com/content/buy-plants.md

 Plants that are likely to be **available soon** include:

-- Boneset (Eupatorium perfoliatum)
 - Flax-leaved stiff aster (Ionactis linariifolia)
+- Kalm's St. John's Wort (Hypericum kalmianum)
 - New England aster (Symphyotrichum novae-angliae)
 - Pearly everlasting (Anaphalis margaritacea)
+- Pennsylvania sedge (Carex pensylvanica)
 - Slender false foxglove (Agalinis tenuifolia) + little bluestem (Schizachyrium scoparium) - this plant is hemiparasitic on grasses (see [this native plant showcase](/posts/native-plants/agalinis-tenuifolia/)), hence the companion planting.
 - White Wood Aster (Eurybia divaricata)
-- Wild strawberry (Fragaria virginiana)

 ## "Where is your nursery located?
 When can I visit?"